Last Updated on 29 January 2026 by Cycloscope

 You can download the GPS track here -> Cycle Route of the Forests and Lakes

-From Narva, on the border with Russia, starts the Estonian National Route No.3, which runs along the shores of Lake Peipus and arrives at the border with Latvia.
+From Narva, on the border with Russia, the Estonian National Route No. 3 runs along the shores of Lake Peipus and reaches the border with Latvia.
 The total route is 398 kilometers long.
-A stretch of this cycle path, the one between Valga and Tartu, is part of the EuroVelo route n.11 which extends from Athens to the North Cape.
+A stretch of this cycle path, between Valga and Tartu, is part of the EuroVelo route n.
+11, which extends from Athens to the North Cape.

-The most captivating areas are the Karula National Park in the vicinity of Lüllemäe, Otepää Highlands, the main tourist attraction in southern Estonia; and the summer resort town of Elva.
+The most captivating areas are the Karula National Park near Lüllemäe, the Otepää Highlands, the main tourist attraction in southern Estonia, and the summer resort town of Elva.

-There are two stretches of gravel dirt road between LĂĽllemäe and Otepää, for a total of 17 km.
-It is worthwhile to make a longer stop in the Otepää region to ride on the many routes (No 261 – 265, currently not equipped with signs).
+There are two stretches of gravel-dirt road between Lüllemäe and Otepää, totaling 17 km.
+It is worthwhile to make a longer stop in the Otepää region to ride the many routes (Nos.
+261-265, currently without signs).

 If you prefer gravel and forest paths to paved roads, you can go from Otepää to Elva along the 266 cycle path, which is 62 km long.
 The university town of Tartu also deserves a longer stay to visit the city.

 From Tartu to Lake Peipsi, whose banks are inhabited by the old believers.
-After Mustvee the path goes away from the lake.
-The remaining distance from Rannapungerja offers pleasant roads with little traffic, with a few kilometers of dirt road.
+After Mustvee, the path goes away from the lake.
+The remaining distance from Rannapungerja offers pleasant roads with little traffic, though a few kilometers are on dirt.

 Narva